SAPhow/SAP.how/_posts/gui-support/2018-03-16-monitor-background-jobs.md

 ---
-Creation date: 2018-03-16
-Author: Vasiliy Kharitonov
+title: How to monitor execution of background jobs?
+categories: gui gui-support
+systems:
+- SAP ERP 6.0
+- SAP EWM 9.4
+- SAP F&R 5.2
 ---

-# How to monitor execution of background jobs?

 If you have some critical for business background jobs, it is a good idea to have support team monitoring them.